queer/soulfire/README.md

-# ingot
+# soulfire

 An experimental mod API for Minecraft.
 You probably don't want to use this.

-ingot does not expose **any** Minecraft code, but wraps it in a higher-level API.
+soulfire does not expose **any** Minecraft code, but wraps it in a higher-level API.

 The name is lowercase.
 DO NOT capitalise it.